opendaylight/transportpce/docs/developer-guide.rst

 Magnesium brings the support of OTN services.
 SR0 supports the creation of OTU4, ODU4, ODU2/ODU2e and ODU0 interfaces.
 The creation of these low-order otn interfaces must be triggered through otn-service-path RPC.
-Full support (service-implementation-request /service delete rpc, topology alignement after the service has been created) will be provided in later releases of Magnesium.
+Magnesium SR2 fully supports end-to-end otn service implementation into devices (service-implementation-request /service delete rpc, topology alignement after the service has been created).

 OLM